DJLixo00/wom-fan-tools/README.md

 This is a fan-made tool for the Roblox game World of Magic (WoM).
 This tool includes a gear stats calculator and a spell/weapon damage calculator.

+## How to Use

+### Gear stats calculator

+- To select gears to equip/remove, click on one of the boxes on the left labeled `Click to Toggle`.
+Click on the box again to cancel.
+- To select enchantments, click on the corresponding icon above the gear selection.
+Click on the highlighted icon again to select clean (unenchanted) gear.
+- The numbers in brackets below equipment are their stats.
+    - For example: `[0,108,0,0,0,0,0,0]` means 0 `power`, 108 `defense`, 0 `agility`, 0 `strength`, 0 `casting speed`, 0 `magic speed`, 0 `magic size`, and 0 `knockback`.

+### Damage calculator

+- To select spells and weapons use the drop down list.
+- To select/deselect status click on the corresponding button.
+- Click on `Calculate` to get the results.
+    - Note: the `Calculate` button will not be clickable until you select a spell/weapon type

 ## Limitations

 ### Gear stats calculator limitations